Highlights from the Ratings and Financial Report for United States Antimony Corporation (UAMY)

-United States Antimony Corporation (AMEX:UAMY) went down by -5.53% from its latest closing price compared to the recent 1-year high of $2.56.
-The company’s stock price has collected -19.03% of loss in the last five trading sessions.
+United States Antimony Corporation (AMEX:UAMY) went up by 9.93% from its latest closing price compared to the recent 1-year high of $2.56.
+The company’s stock price has collected 7.98% of gains in the last five trading sessions.
 Press Release reported on 04/05/21 that U.S. Antimony Announces Investor Call

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.